mdvanes/grunt-bookmarklet-wrapper/README.md

 > Escape, concatenate and wrap JavaScript files to be executed as a bookmarklet.

-TODO there is also a grunt plugin grunt-bookmarklet-thingy, but it is has no documentation and I have no idea what it does exactly.
+There is also a grunt plugin [grunt-bookmarklet-thingy](https://github.com/justspamjustin/grunt-bookmarklet-thingy), but it is has no documentation and I have no idea what it does exactly.
 Also I needed certain features so I wrote this new plugin.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`